The Beginner’s Guide to Motorcycle Maintenance - Rookie to Rider 6 by Courtney

 As mentioned, always do a quick brake test before setting off on any ride.
 It’s also good practice to do a more thorough check of your brakes regularly.
 Once you’ve checked your brake fluid levels you should also check the pads themselves for any signs of being worn down.
 If you suspect this to be the case, it’s absolutely vital to replace them.
 For this you may prefer to take the bike down to your local garage or, if you’re feeling up to the task, break out your manual and try replacing them yourself.
 Just make sure to test them before you ride!

 When learning how to be your own bike mechanic, cleaning your air filter is a great place to start.
 Dirty air filters reduce performance and must be cleaned or replaced.
 To clean, remove the filter, wash it with kerosene, ensure it has dried and then coat with a light layer of engine oil.
 Watch a tutorial on how to do this or simply refer to your manual.

 General Checks and Good Practice

 If you notice any loose bolts or screws while inspecting your motorcycle, be sure to give them a tighten.
-It’s also good to give your motorcycle a regular clean (link to the article on how to clean your motorcycle?) and to do the above checks to help keep your machine healthy and safe on the road.
+It’s also good to give your motorcycle a regular clean and to do the above checks to help keep your machine healthy and safe on the road.

 Even with regular checks, you should get your bike booked in for a service every 5000 miles or every six months.
 You might even want to book onto a course to learn more about the basics of motorcycle mechanics after you’ve passed your test.